Previous CURRENTS

 The American Civilization Institute: Toward a New History of Civic Engagement

-Denise Meringolo, Associate Professor, History and Dresher Center Residential Fellow
+Denise Meringolo, History; and Spring 2016 Dresher Center Residential Fellow

 Building an Augmented-Reality Reading Machine: A Documentary

-Craig Saper, Professor, Language, Literacy, and Culture and Dresher Center Residential Fellow
+Craig Saper, Language, Literacy, and Culture; and Spring 2016 Dresher Center Residential Fellow

 Imagining Otherwise: Narrating Transformative Identity Work in a College-Level Social Justice Course